bhattlab/kraken2_classification/README.md

 Short read classification with the kraken2 program

 ## Introduction
 [Kraken2](http://ccb.jhu.edu/software/kraken/) is a short read classification system that is fast and memory efficient.
 It allows you to assign a taxonomic identification to each read from a sequencing run.
 Kraken assigns each read to the lowest commen ancestor (LCA) of all sequences it alignes to.
-Through the use of the Bracken package, you can also get accurate estimates of proportions of different species (and genus, etc).
+Through the use of the Bracken package, you can also get accurate estimates of proportions of different species.
 This guide will cover some of the basics, but the full [manual](http://ccb.jhu.edu/software/kraken/MANUAL.html) is quite good and has more detail.

 ## Installation
 Conda is the best way to get kraken2 installed.
 I've had issues installing kraken1 and kraken2 in the same environment, so it's best to create a new environment for kraken2.